 This selection is available only if you select ECP or ECP+EPP in the Parallel Port Mode.
-Select either DMA Channel 1, 3, or Disable.
+Select either DMA Channel 1, 3, or Disabled.

-UART2 Use Infrared (Disabled)
+Onboard IR (Disabled)

 When enabled, this field activates the onboard infrared feature and sets the second serial UART to support the infrared module connector on the motherboard.
 If your system already has a second serial port connected to the onboard COM2 connector, it will no longer work if you enable the infrared feature.
 By default, this field is set to Disabled, which leaves the second serial port UART to support the COM2 serial port connector.
-See IrDA-compliant infrared module connector under section III.